 Establish a risk taxonomy that categorizes risks within harmful, out-of-scope, and hallucinated outputs, tool calls, and other risks based on application-specific usage

-Aligning risk taxonomy with external frameworks and standards.
-For example, NIST AI RMF functions, EU AI Act article 9, ISO42001 controls.
+Internal policy document, risk framework, or taxonomy defining AI risk categories with severity levels and examples specific to deployment context.
+Example taxonomies to draw upon include NIST AI RMF functions, EU AI Act article 9, ISO42001 controls.

 Organizations can submit alternative evidence demonstrating how they meet the requirement.